GNOME/gimp/devel-docs/gitlab-mr.md

 the pipeline.
 Once the pipeline ends, the flatpak can be installed by:

 - clicking the pipeline ID.
-- In the "Gimp" stage, click the "flatpak" job.
+- In the "Ligma" stage, click the "flatpak" job.
 - Then click the "Browse" button.
-- Click the `gimp-git.flatpak` file to download it.
+- Click the `ligma-git.flatpak` file to download it.
-- Locally run: `flatpak install --user ./gimp-git.flatpak` It should propose you to install the flatpak, allowing you to test.
+- Locally run: `flatpak install --user ./ligma-git.flatpak` It should propose you to install the flatpak, allowing you to test.
-- After testing, you can uninstall with: `flatpak remove org.gimp.GIMP//master`
+- After testing, you can uninstall with: `flatpak remove org.ligma.LIGMA//master`

 ## Reviewing MR branches